 You know that your child’s college education is likely to cost a lot more than yours did if current trends continue.
-The bill for entering college in 2039 and attending a public university for four years could be, by one estimate, more than $400,000 for tuition, room, and board, if college costs increase by 7 percent annually.
+The bill for entering college in 2041 and attending a public university for four years could be, by one estimate, almost $400,000 for tuition, room, and board, if college costs increase by 7 percent annually.

 That's an uncomfortable truth that points up why planning for this cost as far in advance as possible can be so important.
 There are a range of ways to save, but 529 college savings plans tend to be the most popular.